ucancallmealicia/vagrant-archivesspace/README.md

 Once vagrant is finished running it can take a few minutes for Archivesspace to initially start up.
-Point you're browser at http://127.0.0.1:8180 and shen archivesspace has completed its startup process you connect to thi frontend.
+Point you're browser at http://localhost:9080 and when archivesspace has completed its startup process you connect to the frontend.

 ### Usage